Rednex: 2012–2014: Second departure of Tulley and Singles

-In January 2012, Rednex announced that they had dissolved the concept of a permanent band, intending instead to use a larger pool of characters from which one female and three male performers would be chosen for each performance.
-Rednex claimed that this idea was "totally unproven and unheard of in the music industry".
+In January 2012, Rednex dissolved the concept of a permanent band, intending instead to use a larger pool of characters from which one female and three male performers would be chosen for each performance.
 The pool of performers in 2012 included permanent members Flood, Sandberg, van der Haagen and Penten alongside possible replacements Scheffler, new male member Rufus Jones and new female vocalists Abby Hick and Misty Mae.
 At the time of the dissolution of the permanent Rednex lineup Tulley again left the band.

 The second single "Racing" was released in May 2012.
 This was followed in November 2012 by "The End".
-The video for "The End" was recorded on September 2, 2012 at Garay Utca, the "ghetto of Budapest", and is a "flowumentary".
-Rednex refuted the notion that "The End" is related to 2012 doomsday theories.
-The band in these two videos now consisted of Flood, van der Haagen, Sandberg and Penten with Rufus Jones making a cameo appearance in "The End" video.
+The video for "The End" was recorded on September 2, 2012, at Garay Utca, the "ghetto of Budapest" and is a "flowumentary".
+In a post on Facebook, Rednex refuted the notion that "The End" is related to 2012 doomsday theories.
+The band in these two videos consisted of Flood, van der Haagen, Sandberg and Penten with Rufus Jones making a cameo appearance in "The End" video.

 2015–2017: Return of Löfgren

-In 2015, it was announced that second female singer Löfgren would replace Flood and rejoin the band.
-Also, Scheffler returned to the group.
+In 2015, second female singer Löfgren replaced Flood and rejoined the band.
+Scheffler returned to the group.
 On New Year's Day, Rednex recorded a music video for "Innit for the Money".
 The single for "Innit for the Money" followed in 2016.

 In February performers Cassidy, Rattler, and Pervis the Palergator joined the band.
 Cassidy left Rednex 3 months later.

-Rednex made their debut on a North American stage in Carson City, Nevada, to honor fallen Deputy Carl Howell.
+In August 2017, the band reproduced their song "Wish You Were Here" specially to perform at the Carl Howell Memorial Music Festival in Carson City, Nevada, to honor fallen Deputy Carl Howell, who was killed while responding to a domestic violence call.

-On New Year's Eve 2017, Rednex played for the fourth time at the Brandenburger Tor in Berlin, in front of an audience of more than one million.
+On New Year's Eve 2017, Rednex played for the fourth time at the Brandenburger Tor in Berlin.